seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 After making such a long and winding statement, the Buddha rose from his seat and went into his dwelling, as if it were the end of the second act.
 One can well imagine the consternation of the monks at this dramatic turn of events.
 The explanation looked even more astounding than the original statement, because of its elliptical character.
 So here is a case of a puzzle within a puzzle.
 It is the first few words that are most puzzling.

-Naturally, the monks were so perplexed that they decided to approach Venerable *MahāKaccāna* and request him to give them a detailed exposition of the Buddha's words, as he had been praised by the Buddha for his skill in this respect.
-When they went to him and made the request, Venerable *MahāKaccāna* showed some modest hesitation at first, but finally agreed to it.
+Naturally, the monks were so perplexed that they decided to approach Venerable *Mahā Kaccāna* and request him to give them a detailed exposition of the Buddha's words, as he had been praised by the Buddha for his skill in this respect.
+When they went to him and made the request, Venerable *Mahā Kaccāna* showed some modest hesitation at first, but finally agreed to it.

-Now we come to the third act, in which Venerable *MahāKaccāna* is giving the exposition.
+Now we come to the third act, in which Venerable *Mahā Kaccāna* is giving the exposition.

 *Cakkhuñc'āvuso paṭicca rūpe ca uppajjati cakkhuviññāṇaṁ, tiṇṇaṁ saṅgati phasso, phassapaccayā vedanā, yaṁ vedeti taṁ sañjānāti, yaṁ sañjānāti taṁ vitakketi, yaṁ vitakketi taṁ papañceti, yaṁ papañceti tatonidānaṁ purisaṁ papañcasaññāsaṅkhā samudācaranti atītānāgatapaccuppannesu cakkhuviññeyyesu rūpesu.* Not only with regard to eye and forms, but also with reference to all the other sense-faculties, including the mind, together with their respective sense-objects, a similar statement is made.
 Suffice it to translate the one quoted above as a paradigm.

 "Dependent on the eye and forms, brethren, arises eye-consciousness; the concurrence of the three is contact; because of contact, feeling; what one feels, one perceives; what one perceives, one reasons about; what one reasons about, one turns into *papañca*; what one turns into *papañca*, owing to that" (*tatonidānaṁ,* which is the correlative of *yatonidānaṁ* forming the key word in the Buddha's brief summary above) "*papañcasaññāsaṅkhā* beset him who directed his powers of sense-perception.
 They overwhelm him and subjugate him in respect of forms cognizable by the eye belonging to the past, the future and the present."
 It is the same with regard to the ear and sounds and the rest.
-Lastly, even about mind and mind-objects Venerable *MahāKaccāna* makes a similar statement.
+Lastly, even about mind and mind-objects Venerable *Mahā Kaccāna* makes a similar statement.

 At this point, we are forced to say something about the commentarial explanation of this particular passage.
 It seems that the commentarial exegesis has failed to bring out the deeper implications of the term *papañcasaññāsaṅkhā*.
 The main reason for the confusion is the lack of attention on the part of the commentator to the peculiar syntax of the formula in question.

 The formula begins on an impersonal note, *cakkhuñc'āvuso paṭicca rūpe ca uppajjati cakkhuviññāṇaṁ.* The word *paṭicca* is reminiscent of the law of dependent arising. *Tiṇṇaṁ saṅgati phasso,* "the concurrence of the three is contact". *Phassapaccayā vedanā,* "conditioned by contact is feeling".
 From here onwards the formula takes a different turn. *Yaṁ vedeti taṁ sañjānāti, yaṁ sañjānāti taṁ vitakketi, yaṁ vitakketi taṁ papañceti,* "what one feels, one perceives; what one perceives, one reasons about; what one reasons about, one turns into *papañca*".

-In this way, we can distinguish three phases in this description of the process of sense perception in Venerable *MahāKaccāna's* exposition.
+In this way, we can distinguish three phases in this description of the process of sense perception in Venerable *Mahā Kaccāna's* exposition.
 It begins with an impersonal note, but at the point of feeling it takes on a personal ending, suggestive of deliberate activity. *Yaṁ vedeti taṁ sañjānāti, yaṁ sañjānāti taṁ vitakketi, yaṁ vitakketi taṁ papañceti,* "what one feels, one perceives; what one perceives, one reasons about; what one reasons about, one turns into *papañca*".

 Though we render the formula in this way, the commentary explains it differently.
 It ignores the significance of the personal ending and interprets the sensory process periphrastically, for example as *saññā sañjānāti*, *vitakko vitakketi*, "perception perceives", "reasoning reasons about", etc.[^fn401] It amounts to saying that, when feeling occurs, perception comes forward and perceives it, then reasoning takes up the task of reasoning about perception. *Papañca* then steps in and converts that reasoning into *papañca*.
 This is how the commentary explains that formula.
 It has left out of account the significance of the use of the active voice in this section of the formula.

 There is a special purpose in using the active voice in this context.
-It is in order to explain how a man is overwhelmed by *papañcasaññāsaṅkhā* – whatever it may be – that Venerable *MahāKaccāna* has introduced this sequence of events in three phases.
+It is in order to explain how a man is overwhelmed by *papañcasaññāsaṅkhā* – whatever it may be – that Venerable *Mahā Kaccāna* has introduced this sequence of events in three phases.
 In fact, he is trying to fill in the gap in the rather elliptical statement of the Buddha, beginning with *yatonidānaṁ, bhikkhu, purisaṁ papañcasaññāsaṅkhā samudācaranti,* "monk, from whatever source *papañcasaññāsaṅkhā* beset a man".
 The initial phase is impersonal, but then comes the phase of active participation.

 From feeling onwards, the person behind it takes over.
 What one feels, one perceives; what one perceives, one reasons about; what one reasons about, one turns into *papañca*.
 The grossest phase is the third.
-Venerable *MahāKaccānas* formula shows how the process of sense-perception gradually assumes a gross form.
+Venerable *Mahā Kaccāna's* formula shows how the process of sense-perception gradually assumes a gross form.
 This third phase is implicit in the words *yaṁ papañceti tatonidānaṁ purisaṁ papañcasaññāsaṅkhā samudācaranti*, "what one turns into *papañca*, owing to that *papañcasaññāsaṅkhā* beset that man".
 The word *purisaṁ* is in the accusative case here, implying that the person who directed sense-perception is now beset with, or overwhelmed by, *papañcasaññāsaṅkhā*, as a result of which all the evil unskilful mental states come to be.
 This itself is an index to the importance of the term *papañca*.

 The course of events suggested by these three phases may be illustrated with the legend of the three magicians.
 While journeying through a forest, three men, skilled in magic, came upon a scattered heap of bones of a tiger.
 To display their skill, one of them converted the bones into a complete skeleton, the second gave it flesh and blood, and the third gave it life.
 The resurrected tiger devoured all three of them.
 It is such a predicament that is hinted at by the peculiar syntax of the formula in question.